Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Problem Statement

 \section{Problem Statement}

 In this section, we mathematically formulate the problem of interest.
-In our networked system, the state of the source is observed by a sensor.
+Our networked system is illustrated in Fig.~\ref{fig:block-diagram}.
+The state of the source is observed by the sensor.
 The channel, connecting the sensor to the monitor, is composed of a forward and a backward channel.
 The encoder, collocated with the source, and the decoder, collocated with the monitor, constitute the two distributed decision makers of the networked system.
 We first introduce the models of the source and the channel, and then formulate a causal tradeoff between the packet rate and the mean square~error.
-In our models, we consider a finite time horizon~$N$, and assume that the time is discretized into time slots with constant durations.
+Throughout this study, we consider a finite time horizon, denoted by~$N$, and assume that the time is discretised into time slots with constant durations.